Roihan21/Machine-Learning-Projects/04_Building_Classification_Model/README.md

 - **Data leakage proof:** Explicitly testing specific row indices (0, 50, 100) on an overfitted model to visualize how a machine "memorizes" data.
 - **Stratified sampling:** Implemented `stratify=y` inside `train_test_split` to ensure mathematically fair class proportions across both training and test sets.
-- **Probability analysis:** Used `predict_proba` to peek into the model's "brain" and understand its confidence for each prediction — proving it doesn't just guess blindly.
 - **Model saving:** Extended the original tutorial by saving the model using `joblib`.

 ---